fiatconnect/specification/fiatconnect-api.md

 ###### 3.2.1.5.3.2.2. `InvalidParameters`

 If the request body is missing, malformed, or fails to pass any of the required checks, the server MUST respond with an `InvalidParameters` error.
+If another error type is more descriptive of the actual issue, that error should be used instead.

 ###### 3.2.1.5.3.2.3. `ContractLoginNotSupported`